riot/riot.github.io/migration-guide.md

 ```

 Now your code and your helpers will be completely customizable without relying on the framework built in.
-This means that you will have more freedom and less bugs coming from your third party code...and don't forget to remember that:
+This means that you will have more freedom and fewer bugs coming from your third party code...and don't forget to remember that:

 > ...Explicit is better than implicit...

 ### Observable

 The Observable pattern was completely integrated into the previous Riot.js versions.
 This was an opinionated decision that might not work for all users.
-Riot.js 3 leaves you the decision regarding which programming pattern to use in your application and for this reason the observable helpers were completely removed from the source code in favor of a more generic approach.
+Riot.js 4 lets you decide which programming pattern to use in your application and for this reason the observable helpers were completely removed from the source code in favor of a more generic approach.

 **old**